Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Walter Johnsen

 Yes.
-And so see the year ago, I think we were borrow and Paul helped me here would you like to...
+And so Steve, the -- a year ago, I think we would borrow -- and Paul, help me here.
+Was it like 3.5%...

 Paul Driscoll